Introduction of Token Ring

 • It uses a three-byte frame structure called a token that is passed around a logical ring network of workstations or servers.

-• Today, this LAN network technology are considered inactive and obsolete.
-In place of this network, Ethernet are used widely and commercially in most of the institutions and business organization, today.
+• Today, this LAN network technology is considered inactive and obsolete.
+In place of this network, Ethernet is used widely and commercially in most institutions and business organizations, today.

 • Advantages :

-• In this network, Stations can be easily added and removed as per need.
+• In this network, Stations can be easily added and removed as needed.

-• This network has Internal error detection and correction system.
+• This network has an Internal error detection and correction system.

 • Disadvantages :